Isaak-Malers/SCW/README.md

 * The motor I reccomend with the included pulley STL's is capable of starting from stall with the robot sitting with 100% of its weight on the weapon (at 4s, 30a esc)
 * I reccomend spinning the weapon around 2,500-7,000 rpm, Faster speeds typically throw O-rings, and because the mass/moment of the weapon is so optimized, it really doesn't need crazy RPM's to do damage.
 * Note that the hub includes 2 pulleys for 2 O-rings.
 For higher tip speeds, I've used dual 2212 1400kv motors to increase the power to the weapon.
+* The weapon hub can generally be printed from any type of plastic and it will usually hold up fine without breaking.
+The bigger problem is heat.
+PLA hubs will melt in a long match as the Oring friction builds up.